10 Actionable Tips for Setting Up a Trade Show Booth

 The answer is this:

 Learn how to set up a booth for a trade show that blows your audience’s socks off.
-It’ll take time, money and a little creative juice, but be so worth it in the end.
+It’ll take time, money and a little creative juice, but it’ll be worth it in the end.

 Why?
 Here’s some of what you’ll get out of it:

-• Increased social media presence: If people find your booth interesting and innovative (like Corning’s booth at the Consumer Electronics Show in 2012, shown below) they’ll bring it up themselves on social media by sharing it on places like Twitter (usually using event-specific hashtags, to boot).
+- Increased social media presence: If people find your booth interesting and innovative (like Corning’s booth at the Consumer Electronics Show in 2012, shown below) they’ll bring it up themselves on social media by sharing it on places like Twitter (usually using event-specific hashtags, to boot).

 Table of Contents